EXCLUSIVE-Posco's steel plant in India faces disruption, hampers auto supply chain

 Posco did not respond immediately respond to a request for comment outside office hours.

-Automakers including Maruti Suzuki , India's top carmaker by sales, Hyundai Motor , Kia Motors , Tata Motors and Mahindra & Mahindra source steel from the Posco plant, sources said.
+Automakers including Maruti Suzuki MRTI.NS, India's top carmaker by sales, Hyundai Motor 005380.KS, Kia Motors 000270.KS, Tata Motors TAMO.NS and Mahindra & Mahindra MAHM.NS source steel from the Posco plant, sources said.

 These companies, which together account for over 80% of India's automobile production, did not respond to requests for comment.
 The Maharashtra chief minister's office also did not respond.